SamBelkacem/Coronavirus-Algeria-Prediction/README.md

 The Python Jupyter Notebook to read and visualize the data and the code is available on [nbviewer](https://nbviewer.org/github/SamBelkacem/Coronavirus-Algeria-Prediction/blob/main/Coronavirus%20-%20Algeria-Prediction.ipynb).

 ## Citation
-If you want to use any part of this repository, please cite the following research paper.
+If you want to use any part of this repository, please cite the following research paper:

 ```
 @article{belkacem_covid-19_2020,